puglieseweb/puglieseweb.com/README.md

 ## Mission

-The goal of this blog is collect notes about software development and best practices, focusing on Agile methodologies and Distributed System.
+xThe goal of this blog is collect notes about software development and best practices, focusing on Agile methodologies and Distributed System.

 ## About me